iPower/KasperskyHook/README.md

 * Execute `KasperskyHookLoader.exe` and have fun :D

+## Troubleshooting

+If you followed the Build and Testing steps and `set_hvm_event()` returns `C00000A3` or `C000090B`, try following these steps:

+* Make sure Virtualization (VT-x/AMD-v) is supported and enabled.
+* Check if there are any other hypervisors conflicting with klhk (such as other AVs)
+* Delete all KasperskyHook-related services, cleanup registry information and reboot

+If it still doesn't work, considering using a newer version of klhk.sys.
+More information: https://github.com/iPower/KasperskyHook/issues/4

 **MAKE SURE TO ENABLE TEST MODE TO TEST THIS PROJECT.
 IF YOU WISH TO USE IT OUTSIDE TEST MODE, USE YOUR CUSTOM DRIVER LOADER OR SIGN THE DRIVER.**